DILCISBoard/E-ARK-DIP/specification/index.md

 It must be stated that the CS IP allows for several preservation metadata and descriptive metadata (or Descriptive Information according to OAIS), and therefore the E-ARK DIP specification only recommends ways of handling preservation metadata and descriptive metadata using PREMIS and EAD.
 METS however is mandatory according to CS IP and according to the E-ARK DIP specification.

 One of the challenges when dividing metadata between preservation metadata and descriptive metadata is that the current metadata standards do not operate with the same distinction.
-Access rights information can for example be stored in EAD (descriptive metadata) and in PREMIS (preservation metadata).
+Access rights information can for example be stored in EAD (descriptive metadata) and in PREMIS (preservation metadata) or in METS.
-This leaves the question on implementation level - where should this go?
-This E-ARK DIP specification only describes two recommended ways to use EAD and PREMIS.
+This leaves the question on implementation level - where should this information be registered?
+This E-ARK DIP specification only describes two ways of using EAD and PREMIS for registering Access Rights and Access Software.
+These are possible ways and not yet recommendations.

 ##  METS